 MRF is currently developing a slate of feature films, scripted TV series, and documentaries.
 Our scripted projects include an adaptation of Takeover, written by José Rivera; a dramedy series based on Lynn Nottage’s Tony Award-nominated play Clyde’s; the feature-film Everlasting Yea!, inspired by the true story of William and Ellen Craft’s singular escape from slavery; a television series based on the beloved E. L. Doctorow novel Ragtime; and a limited series called Henson, about African-American explorer Matthew Henson and his deadly race to be first to reach the North Pole.

-Documentary projects in development include Atauchikun, a feature-length film about indigenous whale hunting in the Arctic; Unseen, an immersive podcast series about massage parlor workers in New York’s Chinatown; A Hammer for Witches, a doc-horror series about the lasting legacy of witch hunting; The First, a documentary chronicling democracy in America’s longest Black-represented federal district—Illinois’ 1st; and Sabu, a documentary biopic about an orphan from a India who became the first South-Asian celebrity in Hollywood.
+Documentary projects in development include Atautchikun, a feature-length film about indigenous whale hunting in the Arctic; Unseen, an immersive podcast series about massage parlor workers in New York’s Chinatown; A Hammer for Witches, a doc-horror series about the lasting legacy of witch hunting; and The First, a documentary chronicling democracy in America’s longest Black-represented federal district—Illinois’ 1st.

 LYNN NOTTAGE